simanfor/.github/README.md

 - 📚 [GEODATA](https://github.com/GEODATA-UVa) has the code contents of our micro-credential to interact with students.
 You can find more information in [here](https://geodata.uva.es/)

-:computer: That is the contributors list to this repository
+:computer: That is the contributor's list to this repository

 [![](https://github.com/aitorvv.png?size=50)](https://github.com/aitorvv)
 [![](https://github.com/acristo.png?size=50)](https://github.com/acristo)